DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 So figure 5 shows the variety of epsilons.
 Since the goal for this challange is to find parameters that in average reach 13 bananas as fast as possible with a max horizon of 1800 episods an epsilon decay with 0.98 suites this best.

+#### 5.1.2 Buffer size
+The buffer size plays influences the hardware store design and des over all learning time.
+Since a bigger buffer takes longer to scan for saved experience.<br />
+So three buffer sizes are tested.
+It seems that the size don't have such big influence like the greedy gradient.
+So the Buffer size of 1e5 experiences is taken for further testing since it performs slightly better than the 1e4 buffer and takes less computational time than the 1e6 buffer.

 <figure>